New York County Lawyers' Association: History

-Committees, Task Forces & Public Policy
+Committees, task forces & public policy

-New York County Lawyers Association plays an active role in the development of legal and public policy, including spearheading efforts to support diversity in the legal profession with its Summer Minority Judicial Internship Programs which provides stipends to law students of color who are placed as interns with federal and state court judges, as well as pioneering some of the most far-reaching and tangible reforms in American jurisprudence.
+The New York County Lawyers Association plays an active role in the development of legal and public policy, including spearheading efforts to support diversity in the legal profession with its Summer Minority Judicial Internship Programs which provides stipends to law students of color who are placed as interns with federal and state court judges, as well as pioneering some of the most far-reaching and tangible reforms in American jurisprudence.
 NYCLA's standing Committees and Sections continue to expand to cover the changing and growing interests of public sector and the legal community.
 Standing Committees and Sections include the following: